K-mouflage at high $k$: extending the reach of $\texttt{Hi-COLA}$: K-mouflage vs. Vainshtein Screening Scales

 By considering a perturbation of the scalar field in eq.~\eqref{eq:galileon_action} given a perturbed FLRW metric in the Newtonian gauge, we can establish on what distance scales terms in the perturbed action are comparable to each other, using the equation of motion for the scalar field perturbation.
 In particular, we will be most interested in comparing the high-order perturbations to the quadratic (in $\phi$) perturbation sourced by $X$.

 \underline{From the $X^m/\Lambda^{4m-4}$} (`K-mouflage') set of terms we find the distance scale where the $m=2$ is comparable to the $m=1$ term:

 where

-That is, the perturbation sourced by $X^2$ is as significant as the perturbation from the quadratic term $X$ on distance scales less than $r_{X^2}$.
+$M$ is the mass of the source giving rise to the spacetime curvature and scalar field profile.
+In other words, the perturbation sourced by $X^2$ is as significant as the perturbation from the quadratic term $X$ on distance scales less than $r_{X^2}$.
 In fact, it can be shown that eq.~\eqref{eq:rX2} is true for all $m \in \mathbb{N}$.
 This means all terms $\{X^{m}\}$ in eq.~\eqref{eq:galileon_action} are as significant as the quadratic term on the same scales.

 \underline{From the $X (\Box \phi)^q / \Lambda_3^{3q}$} (`Vainshtein') set of terms we find:

 This implies there is a region, $r_{X^2} < r < r_V$, where the perturbations sourced by $X\Box\phi$ are comparable to the quadratic term, but those from $\{X^m\}$ are not and can be neglected.
 Furthermore, a hierarchy is present for terms of the form $X(\Box \phi)^q$ for increasing $q$.
 Fig.~\ref{fig:numberline} summarises the results of these comparisons of the perturbations.